 While importing, the VST plugin gives you an opportunity to adjust the pitch, BPM, and several other settings of the sound.

-Splice is known for its larger library of samples, as well as the fact that you get to keep the sounds that are added to your library – even when you are no longer a paying subscriber.
+Splice is known for its larger library of samples and the fact that you get to keep the sounds that are added to your library – even when you are no longer a paying subscriber.
 More than one million samples, presets, and other files are available for download on this platform.

-Whether simply creating beats, crafting a track for a video game, or setting up an entire set for a party, you need the right loops and samples to use in your projects.
+Whether simply creating beats, crafting a track for a video game, or setting up an entire set of dance music for a party, you need the right loops and samples to use in your projects.

-When comparing Noiiz vs Splice, similarities between the platforms are sure to interfere with your ability to make a decision.
+When comparing Noiiz vs. Splice, similarities between the platforms will interfere with your ability to make a decision.
 Both use cloud-based technology and offer a free trial.

 Overall, Splice does seem to be more extensive but offers a shorter trial period.

 With the Noizz software, you get a VST plugin that helps streamline the process of editing loops and presets.
-With Noizz, you also get a fixed pricing plan that allows you to download more samples from the platform.
+With Noizz, you also get a fixed pricing plan that allows you to download more sample packs from the platform.